-(1) These Examination Regulations shall become effective on the day following official publication by the University.
-They shall become effective for students who begin studying in a degree program at the Faculty of Business, Economics and Social Sciences in Winter Semester 2016/17.
+(1) These Examination Regulations shall become effective on the day after ratification by the Executive University Board.
+They shall become effective for students who begin studying in a degree program at the Faculty of Business, Economics and Social Sciences in winter semester 2016/2017.

-- (2) They shall also apply effective as of Winter Semester 2016/17 to students who began studying in a degree program at the Faculty of Business, Economics and Social Sciences before the effective date of these Regulations. - a) Notwithstanding these Regulations, students studying in the Master of Science degree programs Economics or Politics, Economics and Philosophy who have commenced modules before Winter Semester 2014/15 and have not yet completed these shall have an aggregate total of four attempts to pass each examination within these modules. - b) Notwithstanding these Regulations, these students shall have the right to take examinations, provided that the only outstanding requirement is to take examinations; this also applies to students who were enrolled at Universität Hamburg.
-This right shall lapse two years after withdrawing from the University. - (3) If subject-specific provisions that became effective before Winter Semester 2016/17 have provisions that deviate from these Regulations, they shall not apply to students who began studying in a degree program at the Faculty of Business, Economics and Social Sciences in Winter Semester 2016/17 as well as for students who began their studies in a degree program at the Faculty of Business, Economics and Social Sciences before the effective date of these Regulations.
+- (2) They shall also apply effective as of winter semester 2016/2017 to students who began studying in a degree program at the Faculty of Business, Economics and Social Sciences before the effective date of these Regulations. - a) Notwithstanding these Regulations, students who have commenced modules before winter semester 2013/2014, which have not been completed by winter semester 2016/2017, shall have an aggregate total of four attempts to pass each examination within these modules. - b) Notwithstanding these Regulations, these students shall have the right to take examinations, provided that the only outstanding requirement is to take examinations; this also applies to students who were enrolled at Universität Hamburg.
+This right shall lapse two years after withdrawing from the University. - (3) If subject-specific provisions that became effective before winter semester 2016/2017 have provisions that deviate from these Regulations, they shall not apply to students who began studying in a degree program at the Faculty of Business, Economics and Social Sciences in winter semester 2016/17 as well as for students who began their studies in a degree program at the Faculty of Business, Economics and Social Sciences before the effective date of these Regulations.